 The Ideology of Theft is destructive to both the victim and perpetrator.
 Both are deprived of reaching their full potential.
 The victim loses part of his life, and the perpetrator is enslaved by his sin.

-All current democratic presidential candidates are demanding socialist theft by the trillions and plan to pour what is seized into non-productive schemes.
+Many current leaders are demanding socialist theft by the trillions and plan to pour what is seized into non-productive schemes.
 If they were successful what would be the inevitable result?
-Just look at the downward death spiral in San Francisco, and every other major city controlled by the socialist left.
-(Socialist Hell)
+Just look at the downward death spiral in San Francisco and every other major city controlled by the socialist left.